Plants vs. Zombies: History

-Main series
+Main history

 On April 1, 2009, PopCap released a music video for the song "Zombies on Your Lawn" by Laura Shigihara to promote Plants vs. Zombies, also included at the game's conclusion.
 A PopCap spokesperson, Garth Chouteau, revealed in an IGN interview that Plants vs. Zombies would be released soon on PC and Mac.
 On April 22, 2009, PopCap released an official game trailer of Plants vs. Zombies on YouTube.
 During the promotion of Plants vs. Zombies, PopCap released a demo version of the game that could be played for thirty minutes.
 Plants vs. Zombies was officially released on May 5, 2009, for PC and Mac, by 2013 switching from a $2.99 gameplay cost to free-to-play on iOS and Android devices.
 Critics on mobile devices give the game an average of 4.3-4.8 star ratings.
-From 2011 to 2014, the first game was adapted and expanded to the Chinese market as Plants vs. Zombies Social Edition, Plants vs. Zombies: Great Wall Edition, and Plants vs. Zombies: Endless Edition.
+From 2011 to 2014, the first game was adapted and expanded to the Chinese market as Plants vs. Zombies: Social Edition, Plants vs. Zombies: Great Wall Edition, and Plants vs. Zombies: Endless Edition.
 (Note: Renamed to Plants vs. Zombies: Dragon Palace Edition in 2014.)

 PopCap Games and its assets were bought by EA on July 12, 2011, for 750 million US dollars.
 Fifty employees were laid off in the Seattle studio of PopCap Games on August 21, 2012, to mark a switch of focus to mobile and social gaming.

 On August 20, 2012, PopCap announced that they were working on a sequel to Plants vs. Zombies.
 Its release date would be set at late spring of 2013.
 However, the game's status was in doubt shortly after the announcement when the company went through a period of layoffs.